A Rich Pageant of Chicanery

 William Butler Ogden

-These men they didn’t just vote for improvements, they built them.
-Ogden was Father to the city’s first railroad—the Galena and Chicago Union, which opened in 1848 and would grow into the great the Chicago & North Western Railway.
-By doing so, Ogden can be said to have been father to modern Chicago as well.
+These men didn’t just vote for improvements, they built them.
+Ogden was father to the city’s first railroad—the Galena and Chicago Union, which opened in 1848 and would grow into the great the Chicago & North Western Railway.
 Ogden also designed the first bridge over the Chicago River that did not impede river traffic, wrote its first charter, and kept the city afloat financially during the depression of 1837.
+Ogden thus can be said to have been father to modern Chicago as well.
 Given the energy with that his generation brought to such affairs, one wouldn’t be surprised to read that he laid the brick for the first city hall.

 John “Long John” Wentworth